 This is a summary of the board games that saw my most interest, play, hobby time and enjoyment in 2016.
 It is not necessarily a direct reflection of my all time favourite games, but shows where i have putting most resource, hobby interest and funding this year, and may also include games that i do not own.
-This year family games saw much less play, as my son moved to PC gaming.
+This year family games saw much less play, as my son moved to PC gaming, and solo play took over.

 1. Lord of the Rings LCG – my most played game of 2016, i worked my way through solo playing all the Voice of Isengard and Ringmaker expansions I had, and then bought and played the Lost Realms box and Angmar cycle, and Flame of the West.
 It is a superb solo game.